frePPLe/frepple/doc/user-interface/plan-analysis/inventory-report.rst

 Consumed by DO confirmed       | Displays the quantity consumed by confirmed & approved distribution orders.

-Consumed by SO                 Displays the quantity consumed by sales orders.
+Consumed by SO                 | Displays the quantity consumed by sales orders.

+Consumed by Fcst               | Displays the quantity consumed by forecast.

+Net forecast                   | The net forecast for that time bucket.

+Open sales orders              | The open sales orders with a due date in that time bucket.

+Total demand                   | The total demand due in that time bucket.

+                               | Total demand = Open sales orders + Net forecast.

 Total in progress              | Sum of the manufacturing/purchase/distribution order quantities in progress.
                                | The shipping/starting date of the order must be before the end date